 Riga is the capital of Latvia and the largest city in the Baltics, with a history dating back to 1201.
 Located on the Gulf of Riga, where the Daugava River meets the sea, it offers a mix of cobblestone streets, parks and markets.
 Riga is known for its blend of Gothic spires and modern design, lively cultural scene and a growing food and coffee culture that feels both authentic and evolving.
-Those looking to base their remote work stay in Riga, the city offers a range of spaces to stay, fast average Wi-Fi speeds and a calm atmosphere that makes it easy to focus while enjoying the city.
+Those looking to work remotely from Riga, the city offers a range of spaces to stay, fast average Wi-Fi speeds and a calm atmosphere that makes it easy to focus while enjoying the city.
 All in all, Riga is a well-rounded destination for staying and getting work done on the laptop.

 Popular areas to stay for working remotely in Riga include the Old Town, Art Nouveau District and Miera iela.